He started out a couch-surfing throwaway. One day, a painting of his would sell for the highest price ever for an American artist at a public...

-Marxist, nationalist, feminist, and bisexual, Frida Kahlo’s paintings do not belong to the Surrealist movement, because they are the representation of her reality.
+She was a Marxist, nationalist, feminist, and bisexual, Frida Kahlo’s paintings do not belong to the Surrealist movement, because they are the representation of her reality.
 Her works are intense and invoke the autonomy of peoples, the end of tyranny, and the subjugation of the oppressed.
-To learn more about her work read “Kahlo And The Symbolism In Her Art”.

-At the age of twelve, she made a painting of her grandmother.
-Later, at just fifteen years old, she was admitted to Real Academia de Bellas Artes de San Fernando in Madrid.
+At the age of 12, she made a painting of her grandmother.
+Later, at just 15 years old, she was admitted to Real Academia de Bellas Artes de San Fernando in Madrid.
 This is the same academy that Dalí and other famous artists had studied at.
 At that time very few women were allowed into art school.

-Due to political unrest in Spain she twice moved to Paris.
+Due to political unrest in Spain, she moved to Paris twice.
 The first time was in 1931 with her first husband Gerardo Lizárraga, and the second time in 1937 with the poet Benjamin Péret (a close friend of André Breton) who later became a romantic partner.

-Even though she lived a bohemian life and was part of the group of Surrealist artists, it was hard for a woman to be accepted in the artistic milieu and her works weren’t taken seriously in Paris.
+Even though she lived a bohemian life and was part of the Surrealist group, it was hard for a woman to be accepted in the artistic milieu and her works weren’t taken seriously in Paris.

-In 1941 that she was forced to move to Mexico with Péret, after both were imprisoned for political activity.
-She was Anarchist, Surrealist, and superstitious.
+In 1941 she was forced to move to Mexico with Péret, after both were imprisoned for political activity.
+She was superstitious, but also an Anarchist and Surrealist.
 With this in mind, she studied science, psychology, sacred geometry, the I Ching, and the mystical works of George Gurdjieff, P.D.
 Ouspensky, and Meister Eckhart, which influenced the style of her work.

 While in Mexico she developed most of her works compared to her time in Paris.
 This is where she finally received the recognition she deserved.
 Remedios also worked on a lot of things related to art, such as commercial design and costume design for a ballet company.

-Our final artist, Andrew Warhola, was born in August 1928, in Pittsburgh, Pennsylvania.
-He was the son of Czechoslovakian immigrants Ondrej and Ulja, he had two brothers, and grew up in a working-class neighborhood.
+Our final artist, Andrew Warhola Jr, was born in August 1928, in Pittsburgh, Pennsylvania.
+He was the son of Czechoslovakian immigrants Ondrej and Ulja, he had two brothers and grew up in a working-class neighborhood.

 As a young child, Warhol suffered from a nervous disorder that often kept him at home.
 During this time he developed a hobby of listening to the radio and collecting photos of movie stars.
 His poor health made him really close to his mother and she stimulated him artistically, giving to him his first camera.

-His father had passed away when Warhol was fourteen years old leaving the family with only enough money for the children to attend university.
+His father had passed away when Warhol was 14 years old leaving the family with only enough money for the children to attend university.
 In 1945 Warhol started his studies in design at the University of Carnegie Mellon.
-Later, he moved to New York at the age of twenty-one, and in 1949 he started to work for popular magazines such as Vogue and The New Yorker.
+Later, he moved to New York at the age of 21, and in 1949 he started to work for popular magazines such as Vogue and The New Yorker.

-The following year he decided to dedicate his career to art and changed his name to Warhol, as we know him today.
-Thus, he became an artist, film director, producer, and is the leading figure of Pop Art.
-He was an eccentric person, Catholic, and gay assumed, fashion illustrator, and writer.
-His works are really important because they revolutionized art with new ways of expression in a world already filled with commercial products.
+The following year he decided to dedicate his career to art and shortened his name to Warhol, as we know him today.
+Thus, he became an artist, film director, producer, fashion illustrator, writer and the leading figure of Pop Art.
+He was an eccentric person, a devout Catholic, and probably a homosexual.
+His works revolutionized our perception of art.